bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 generated files will be temporarily installed before being copied to the Seagate Central.

-This is different to DEST (see below) which is where the generated files need to be copied to on the Seagate Central itself
+This is different to PREFIX and EXEC_PREFIX (see below) which is where the generated files need to be located on the Seagate Central itself.

      BUILDHOST_DEST=$(pwd)/cross

-#### DEST
+#### PREFIX, EXEC_PREFIX
-The directory where the final product will be installed on the target device (i.e. on the Seagate Central).
-This should probably be left as /usr/local .
+The directories where the libraries (PREFIX) and executables (EXEC_PREFIX) will be installed on the target device (i.e. on the Seagate Central).
+This should probably be left as /usr/local and /usr.

 Note that is NOT the place where the resultant binaries and libraries will be temporarily copied to on the compiling host (see BUILDHOST_DEST).

-     DEST=/usr/local
+     PREFIX=/usr/local

+     EXEC_PREFIX=/usr

 #### SEAGATE_LIBS_BASE
 Specify a directory containing the native library files as copied